 How a weather event will change as a result of the impact of climate change and the degree of confidence of such an impact forecast will vary depending on the type of weather event.
 Figure 1 shows the confidence of climate change impact projections by weather event type.
 As seen on the figure, the confidence of impact projections for extreme rainfall (heavy rains) is higher than that for tropical cyclones, such as typhoons and hurricanes, but the impact on extreme rainfall (heavy rains) involves greater uncertainty when compared with such temperature variations as extreme heat (heat wave) or extreme cold (cold wave).

-Figure 1: Confidence of impact forecasts of climate change Source: Created by Tokio Marine Holdings based on a material prepared by the U.S. National Oceanic and Atmospheric Administration For heavy rains and tropical cyclones, which are two of the weather events that considerably affect Tokio Marine Group, we consider the impact of climate change as follows.
+For heavy rains and tropical cyclones, which are two of the weather events that considerably affect Tokio Marine Group, we consider the impact of climate change as follows.